midnightmonster/activerecord-summarize/README.md

 end
 ```

-If, within a `summarize` block, you want to combine data from more than one `ChainableResult`, you must use the otherwise-optional second argument yielded to the block, a `proc` I like to name `with`—and you must return the new result from the `with` block:
+If, within a `summarize` block, you want to combine data from more than one `ChainableResult`, you must use the otherwise-optional second argument yielded to the block, a `proc` I like to name `with`.
+Pass it all the results you want to combine and a block that combines them and returns the new result:

 ```ruby
 Purchase.complete.left_joins(:promotion).summarize do |purchases, with|